 It also has no headphone jack, or microSD card slot - so you’ll need to use a dongle for your wired headphones and guarantee the ample internal storage is enough to last you the entire life-cycle of the phone.

-Huawei Mate 10 Pro price and availability
+Huawei Mate 10 Pro price and release date

 What’s in the ‘Pro’?

 - An f/1.6 dual-lens camera

 - Lots of storage but no microSD slot or headphone port

 The Huawei Mate 10 Pro has launched alongside the Huawei Mate 10, which, is very similar on paper to the Huawei Mate 9.